n0ot/chatsrv/README.md

 * Run chatsrv_cmd

 To connect, use netcat:

     nc localhost 36362

 If you want to use tls, set useTls = true in the configuration, and point certFile and keyFile at your certificate and private key.
+[Ncat](https://nmap.org/ncat/) is an improved version of netcat that supports ssl.
+To connect to a host with ssl, use

+    ncat --ssl localhost 36362

+In order to prevent man-in-the-middle attacks, the certificate should be verified.
+If your certificate was signed by a trusted CA, you can just run

+    ncat --ssl-verify chatsrv.example.com 36362

+Otherwise, you'll need to give the certificate (not the private key) to people who want to connect, and they'll need to type

+    ncat --ssl-verify --ssl-trustfile yourcert.pem chatsrv.example.com 36362

 Commands are: